Glossary

 Entropy

 The individual psyche provides the connection to the entirety of human consciousness; and it is within the psyche where entropy interacts with dharma.
-They’re interplay results with the establishment of thermal guardrails that set the normal conditions for an individual’s personality development and behavioral decisions.
+The interplay results with the establishment of thermal guardrails that set the normal conditions for an individual’s personality development and behavioral decisions.

 Intuitive Mind